PM-KVQ: Progressive Mixed-precision KV Cache Quantization for Long-CoT LLMs: Introduction

 \section{Introduction}

-Recently, many pioneers have developed remarkable reasoning Large Language Models (LLMs) with long Chain-of-Thoughts (CoT) technologies, such as OpenAI-o1~\cite{openai-o1}, DeepSeek-R1~\cite{deepseek-r1}, QwQ~\cite{qwq32b}, and so on.
-To achieve better algorithmic performance, these long-CoT reasoning LLMs are trained to generate up to 128K tokens with multiple complex rationales from different perspectives.
-However, this long-CoT process demands significant memory overhead ($\sim$10GB-100GB) to store the Key-Value (KV) Cache as the history information, which restricts the practical application scenarios for such long-CoT LLMs.
+Recently, many pioneers have developed remarkable reasoning Large Language Models (LLMs) with long Chain-of-Thoughts (CoT) techniques, such as OpenAI-o1~\citep{openai-o1}, DeepSeek-R1~\cite{deepseek-r1}, QwQ~\cite{qwq32b}, and so on.
+To achieve better algorithmic performance, these long-CoT reasoning LLMs are trained to generate up to 128K tokens with multiple complex rationales from different perspectives~\cite{deepseek-r1}.
+However, this long-CoT process demands significant memory overhead ($\sim$10GB–100GB) to store the Key-Value (KV) Cache as the history information, which limits the practical application scenarios for such long-CoT LLMs.

-To mitigate the substantial memory overhead of long-CoT LLMs, various KV cache compression methods have been proposed~\cite{kivi,mikv,rotatekv,streamingllm,h2o,moa}.
-Among them, Post-training KV Cache Quantization is one of the promising compression techniques that has already been well explored in short context scenarios (e.g., $<$8K tokens).
+To mitigate the substantial memory overhead of long-CoT LLMs, various KV Cache compression methods have been proposed~\cite{kivi,mikv,rotatekv,streamingllm,moa}.
+Among them, Post-training KV Cache Quantization is a promising compression technique that has already been well explored in short-context scenarios (e.g., $<$8K tokens).
 QServe~\cite{qserve} and MiKV~\cite{mikv} observe that the Key Cache has more outliers than the Value Cache, leading to higher quantization error.
 More importantly, the outliers in the Key Cache persist in certain channels.
-To this end, they propose a channel-wise equalization method to migrate the outliers from the Key tensor to the Query tensor and significantly reduce the quantization error.
-KIVI~\cite{kivi}, SKVQ~\cite{skvq}, and IntactKV~\cite{intactkv} gain insights from the data distribution of the attention map and preserve the first or the most recent tokens in a higher bit-width within the KV Cache, thereby maintaining the performance.
+To this end, they propose a channel-wise equalization method to migrate the outliers from the Key tensor to the Query tensor, thereby significantly reducing the quantization error.
+KIVI~\cite{kivi}, SKVQ~\cite{skvq}, and IntactKV~\cite{intactkv} gain insights from the data distribution of the attention map and preserve the first or most recent tokens in higher bit-width within the KV Cache to maintain the performance.